typora/support.typora.io/_posts/2016-09-26-About Themes.md

 ## Change Themes

-Typora has 5~6 built-in themes.
-Changing writing theme can be done by selecting theme under the `theme` menu bar.
-You could also download, install, modify or write your own custom theme to stylize Typora.
+Typora has 6 built-in themes, which can be selected using under the **Themes menu** in the menu bar.
+You can also download, install, modify or write your own custom theme to stylize Typora.

-Typora uses CSS to style all contents, each theme under `theme` menu is one `.css` file under "Typora's theme folder".
-So, briefly speaking, you could add/modify themes by adding/modifying corresponding css files under "Typora's theme folder".
+Typora uses CSS to style everything.
+Each theme shown in the Themes menu is one `.css` file under "Typora's theme folder".
+So you can add/modify themes by adding/modifying corresponding css files under "Typora's theme folder".

 ## Naming Rule

-File naming rule for theme css: Do not use capitalized letters, and nonalphabet characters except `-`.
-Then please replace whitespace with `-`, and Typora will convert them to readable label in menu item.
-For example, for `my-first-typora-theme.css`, Typora will put an menu item “My First Typora Theme” under “Themes” menu.
+When writing your own theme, you need to use this file naming rule for theme css: do not use capitalized letters, and nonalphabet characters except `-`.
+Replace any whitespace with `-`, and Typora will convert them to a readable label in menu item.
+For example, for `my-first-typora-theme.css`, Typora will show “My First Typora Theme” under the “Themes” menu.

 ## Get Typora Themes